Use Conda environments

 (see section Install Miniconda),

-the Conda installer automatically creates an environment called base
+the Conda installer automatically creates an environment called base.

-We recommend keeping the base
+We recommend keeping the base environment as minimal as possible,

 and creating new Conda environments for testing and working as required